adityakkpk/Namaste-Javascript/Readme.md

 ---
 ### Day 6 - undefined vs not defined in JS

 * In memory creation phase variables are assigned 'undefined'.
-Which means variable id declared but it doesnot assign any value.
+Which means variable is declared but it does not assign any value.

 * Not defined means, variable is not declared in the peogram.